 Conservatism Principle Example #1

-Let us make an assumption that a company XYZ Ltd. is embroiled in a patent lawsuit.
-XYZ Ltd. suing ABC Ltd for patent infringement and is expecting to win a large settlement.
-Since the settlement is not a surety XYZ Ltd. does not record the gain in the financial statements.
-Now the question is why does it not record this in the financial statement?
+Let us assume that a company XYZ Ltd. is embroiled in a patent lawsuit.
+XYZ Ltd. is suing ABC Ltd for patent infringement and is expecting to win a substantial settlement.
+Since the settlement is not a surety, XYZ Ltd. does not record the gain in the financial statements.
+Now the question is, why does it not record this in the financial statement?

 Conservatism Principle Example #2

 Suppose an asset owned by an entity like inventory was bought for $120 but can now be bought for $50.
 Then the company must immediately write downWrite DownWhen the carrying value (purchase price – accumulated depreciation) of an asset exceeds its fair value, it is referred to as a write down. the value of the asset to $50, i.e., the lower the market cost.
 But if the inventory was bought for $120 and now costs the company $150, it must still be shown as $120 on the books.
 The gain is only recorded when the inventory or the asset is sold.